-- BMA guidance on restricting pensions tax relief
+- BMA guidance on pensions.

-Contact Details for Pensions
+Resource Details for Pensions

 - Queries relating to pensions you need to use the PCSE Online Enquiries Form

-- GP Payments and Pensions website link – https://pcse.england.nhs.uk/services/gp-payments-and-pensions/
+- GP Pensions website link – https://pcse.england.nhs.uk/services/gp-pensions/

 - If submitting pension forms by post, the PCSE address to send these to will be dependent on your home address therefore you will need to contact PCSE to confirm it.
 This can either be done via the online enquiry form or by contacting the Customer Support Centre on 0333 014 2884